 Blue Mountains New South Wales, Australia Travel Guide

-The dining options reflect diversity, with cafes serving modern Australian breakfasts, pubs offering hearty meals, and restaurants exploring various international flavors.
+The dining options reflect diversity, with cafes serving modern Australian breakfasts, pubs offering hearty meals, and restaurants exploring various international cuisine.
 There is a focus on casual dining experiences.

 Australia has a world-renowned coffee culture.
 Try a "flat white," a popular espresso-based drink.
 Tipping is not customary or expected, as service staff receive fair wages.
 BYO (Bring Your Own) wine is common in some restaurants.

-The region and surrounding areas have fresh fruits, vegetables, and artisanal products.
-Australia has high-quality beef and lamb, which are often on menus.
+The region and the vicinity have fresh fruits, vegetables, and artisanal products.
+Australia has high-quality beef and lamb, that are commonly on menus.

 A strong cafe culture thrives in towns like Katoomba, Leura, and Blackheath.
 Local pubs offer a relaxed atmosphere and generous meals.